 A model for giving back to the community, Karlinsky’s nonprofit commitments include service in many leadership roles, including board member for the Anti-Defamation League, president of the American Friends of The Hebrew University of Jerusalem, and founder and board member of the Auschwitz - Birkenau Foundation.
-Karlinsky remains active at USF teaching and generously supporting the USF School of Law.
+Karlinsky remains active in the USF community and generously supports the USF School of Law.

 "USF trains forward-thinking students who as skilled lawyers will serve their communities.
 This is why I have named the law school as a beneficiary of my trust."

-To learn more about how you can support future students, professors, and programs at the USF School of Law, please contact Senior Director of Development Tina Burgelman at 415-422-5027 or firstname.lastname@example.org.
+To learn more about how you can support future students, professors, and programs at the USF School of Law, please contact Senior Director of Development Tina Burgelman at 415-422-5027, email@example.com, or visit usfca.giftplans.org.